 The Panic of 1907 Starts with a Whimper

 But by late October, the of United shares began to falter.
 Large blocks of stock came onto the market.
-Most likely it was H.H.
-Rogers and his Rockefeller friends who sold the shares – quite possibly at a loss.
+Most likely H.H.
+Rogers and his Rockefeller friends sold the shares – quite possibly at a loss.
 They had not forgotten Heinze and were happy to assist in collapsing his scheme.
 Using friendly reporters, the Standard Oil group circulated the story that the Heinze/Morse scheme to corner the market in United Copper shares had failed.

-With the price of United shares plummeting, Morse's banks began to look shaky.
+With the price of United shares plummeting, Morse’s banks started to look shaky.
 Depositors began demanding their money.
 For several days Morse was able to prop up the banks, but one by one the dominoes began falling.

 Morse was forced out as director at his banks and trust companies, and they turned to J.P.
 Morgan for help.
 Would he help prop them up?
 He would not.
 He preferred to see Morse, his old adversary in the shipping business, collapse.
 By the time Morgan finally relented and helped recapitalize some banks, making himself an enormous profit, the panic of 1907 had crippled the entire world’s economy.